 Amputation as a treatment for primary bone cancer

-It is not always possible to use limb-sparing surgery and occasionally removing (amputating) the whole limb may be necessary.
+It is not always possible to use limb-sparing surgery, and occasionally the surgeon will need to remove (amputate) the limb.

-This is often because the cancer has spread from the bone into the surrounding blood vessels.
-An amputation may also be needed after limb-sparing surgery if there’s an infection in the bone that persists despite treatment, or if the cancer comes back in the bone.
+This may be because the cancer has spread from the bone into the surrounding blood vessels.
+You may also need an amputation after limb-sparing surgery if there’s an infection in the bone that persists despite treatment, or if the cancer comes back in the bone.
+Very occasionally, after discussion with their specialist doctor and family, people choose to have an amputation instead of limb-sparing surgery.

-You probably won’t feel like eating or drinking much for the first few hours after your operation, so you’ll be given fluids into a vein in your hand or arm.
-This is called a drip or intravenous infusion.
+You probably won’t feel like eating or drinking much for the first few hours after your operation, so you’ll be given fluids into a vein in your hand or arm (an intravenous infusion).
 A nurse will take it out once you begin eating and drinking again.

 You may also have an oxygen mask on when you first wake up.
 Some people will have a tube in their bladder (catheter) to drain urine into a bag until they are up and moving around.
 The part of your body that has been operated on will be covered with bandages or a plaster cast to control swelling.
 There will be a tube (drain) coming from your wound to drain off excess blood and fluids into a small container.
 This will usually be taken out after 3-4 days.
 You will also have stitches or staples to close the wound, which are usually taken out about 10-14 days after the operation.

 You may have some discomfort for a few days after your operation.
-To start with you may be given morphine by an intravenous PCA pump, or you may have an epidural infusion.
+To start with, you may have morphine through an intravenous patient-controlled analgesia (PCA) pump, or you may have an epidural infusion.
 It’s important to let the nurses know if you’re still in pain so that they can adjust your painkillers.

 After your surgery you may have pain that feels as if it’s coming from the part of the limb that has been amputated.
-The pain often feels like a cramping, stabbing or burning sensation and is a form of nerve pain known as phantom pain.
-Most people find that phantom pain gets better with time and eventually goes away, but some people find that the pain can persist long-term.
+The pain often feels like a cramping, stabbing or burning sensation.
+It is a type of nerve pain known as phantom pain.
+You will have some medication at the time of surgery to reduce the risk of this happening.
+Most people find that phantom pain gets better with time and eventually goes away, but some people find that the pain can affect them long-term.

-A physiotherapist will visit you a day or so after your operation.
+A physiotherapist will visit you the day after your operation.
 They will show you how to do exercises to keep the muscles around the amputated limb strong and supple, making it easier to work an artificial limb.

-You will be encouraged and helped to move around as soon as possible after the operation.
+The physiotherapist will encourage and help you to move around as soon as possible after the operation.
 If you’ve had an arm amputated, you will be able to get up and move around once your pain is controlled and you have recovered from the anaesthetic.
 If you’ve had a leg amputated, your physiotherapist will show you how to move around in bed and transfer to a chair.
 You’ll probably be moving around with crutches or in a wheelchair within a few days.

 You’ll be able to go home once your wound has healed.
 If you need physiotherapy after you go home, the physiotherapist will make arrangements for you to have this.
 If you don’t live close to the hospital where you had your operation, you’ll be able to go to a physiotherapist nearer to you.